Restaurant in New York City, United States

 Is the tasting menu worth it at Tra Di Noi?

 Tra Di Noi does not operate a tasting menu format.
-The offering is driven by a wall-mounted blackboard, and the kitchen's strength is in focused, a la carte Italian cooking.
+The offering is driven by a wall-mounted blackboard, the kitchen's strength is in focused, a la carte Italian cooking.
 If a multi-course tasting format is what you are after, this is not the right venue.

 Does Tra Di Noi handle dietary restrictions?